32 front garden ideas to spruce up your home, from paving inspiration to planting techniques

 Complete a country home in picturesque style by including white-painted picket gates to mark the entrance to a charming floral-bordered driveway.

-How can I make my front garden look nice?
+How do I make my front garden look nice?

-You can make your front garden look nice with simple measures and taking the time to tend to it, with as much gusto as your would the back garden.
+You can make your front garden look nice with small upgrades, and by simply taking the time to tend to it, with as much gusto as your would the back garden.
 Lay a defined path to make the entrance feel more inviting and thought out.

 Ensure if you have a lawn it's well tended so it looks it's best all year round.
 Edge the lawn or gravel frontage with evergreen foliage that will look gloriously green throughout the seasons, adding annual bedding and plant to welcome a splash of more vibrant colour during the spring and summer months.